reef-technologies/handbook/training.md

  - https://youtu.be/eYMz-VOw4r8 - James Priest - Agile, decentralized Learning Organizations With Sociocracy 3.0
  - https://www.linkedin.com/pulse/77-elements-sociocracy-30-ewa-koprowska/ - Ewa Koprowska - 77 Elements of Sociocracy 3.0
  - https://people.neilon.software/ - Neil Green - How to Deal with Difficult People on Software Projects
+ - https://www.ted.com/talks/derek_sivers_how_to_start_a_movement?language=en - Derek Sivers - How to start a movement

 ## Business travel